idealidler/idealidler/README.md

 - 👋 Hi, I’m @idealidler
 - 👀 I’m interested in exploring data and making machine learning models
-- 🌱 I’m currently learning different ways to effectivelt visualize data in python -
+- 🌱 I’m currently learning different ways to effectively visualize data in python -
 - 📫 How to reach me at https://www.linkedin.com/in/akshayjain128